DavidMcLaughlin208/PixelSorting/README.md

 </details>

+If the following error is displayed when trying to launch the executable, then latest version of Microsoft c++ redistributable 2015-2019 needs to be installed:
+The code execution could not proceed because (LIBRARYNAME).dll was not found.
+Reinstalling the program may fix the problem.

-### Remaining items before initial release
+### Remaining items before initial release:
   * Manually test all of the file formats allowed by the relevant image/videos libraries being used
-  * Allow saving of videos to desired ouput format
   * Allow customization on max window/image display size
   * Refine UI and reduce space taken
   * Add arrows to indicate angle
-  * Include default images/videos for testing
+  * Include default video and mask for testing and demonstration purposes
   * Update window title and add toolbar image
-  * Test on mac
+  * See if I can get this to run on MacOS
   * Write documentation and create walkthrough video

 ### Todo List